sinequa/sba-angular/docs/gettingstarted/server-setup.md

 ## WebApp configuration

-Before starting, please make sure that the following options are configured as described in the your webapp:
+The SBA Framework is based on the **REST API** of Sinequa.
+Before starting, please make sure that the following options are properly configured in your **Webapp**:

 - *Webapp > Stateless Mode > Return HTTP error codes* enabled,
 - *Webapp > Stateless Mode > Permitted origins for Cross-Origin Resource Sharing (CORS) requests* set to the URL you will use to test your app locally.
 For example, `http://localhost:4200` (or just `*`).

 ## Minimal configuration